ac2ofx/ac2ofx/web.md

 ## Obtain a key
 * Send email to ac2ofx@gmail.com.
-* To install the key, simply drag-and-drop file license.txt file onto the ac2ofx window.

 ## To download Apple Card PDF statements
 * Open the Wallet app on iPhone